ethras/flow-maestro/commands/qa.md

 5. **Timeline Entry**
    - Append a `qa` event via `flowm timeline log --command qa "<verdict + next step>"` (e.g., apply vs. return to work).
 Do not edit the JSONL file manually.
 6. **Constitution Review**
    - Re-read `.flow-maestro/projects/<project>/constitution.md` to ensure new findings are captured and outdated entries are updated with fresh “Last verified” dates.
-Note any mismatches as QA findings until resolved.
+Use `flowm projects constitution record` to refresh entries instead of editing Markdown by hand, and note any mismatches as QA findings until resolved.

 ## Output Skeleton